TwentyFourMinutes/StringyEnums/README.md

 Also note that this package is build on runtime performance on the `Release` build, which means that some methods might take for way longer than they do in reality.
 This is intended then the `Debug` build is not performing to much optimizing.

+### Disclaimer

+Every method has a `Try` implementation which are safe to use and don't throw exceptions.
+Only use the none `Try` implementations, if you are sure that the conversion, no matter which one, will be successful e.g. the enum exists.
+Otherwise the method will throw a `KeyNotFoundException` which can have several reasons:

+- The enum does not exist
+- The enum wasn't added to the cache
+- The enum doesn't implement a member with the required `StringRepresentation`

 ## Features

 - C# 8.0 ready